skeletonkey/mypizza/content/posts/2023/2023-07-23-github-issues.md

 The Issue should have a clear goal and definition of done.
 Rarely does an Issue come with section headers, but the issue should have an identifiable Summary, Acceptance Criteria (describes what needs to be done), and Notes that help guide you to accomplish the acceptance criteria.

 If any of this information is missing or unclear, ask for clarification.

-TODO: 'Your job is to code' is too specific.
-Trying to communicate that you are here to accomplish a task, not define it.

-Your job is to code, not define the task or decide what success looks like, that is for the creator.
+You've come to contribute code, not define the task or decide what success looks like, that is for the creator.
 Coding is hard enough, so before you commit to expending a great deal of effort on this task make sure everyone agrees what it is that needs to be done.
 That will keep you from blindly coding while the owner changes the parameters with every email.

 ### The Project Needs to Be Active